One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Nonsymmorphic D class with a index

-The $\mathbb{Z}_2$ index belonging to the symmorphic D class, Sec.~\ref{symmodelsec}, is expanded to a $\mathbb{Z}_4$ index when nonsymmorphic TRS and chiral symmetry are enforced.
+The $\mathbb{Z}_2$ index belonging to the symmorphic D class, e.g., the Kitaev chain with symmorphic charge-conjugation symmetry \cite{kitaev01}, is expanded to a $\mathbb{Z}_4$ index when nonsymmorphic TRS and chiral symmetry are also enforced.
 We note that the $\mathbb{Z}_4$ index does not refer to the degeneracy of the ground state \cite{kitaev01,cheng12,zhang14} or unique propagation of edge currents \cite{cheong15}, but rather four distinct topological phases, with phase transitions that may be unrelated to the Majorana number.
-Here, we explore in more detail an example model with $U_{T}=\tau_{0}\sigma_{x}$ and $U_{S}=\tau_{x}\sigma_{x}$ when written in the type II `canonical' basis with $s=a/2$, as first described in Ref.~\cite{tymczyszyn24}.
-The BdG Bloch Hamiltonian for this system is
+Here, we explore in more detail an example model with nonsymmorphic $U_{T}=\tau_{0}\sigma_{x}$ and $U_{S}=\tau_{x}\sigma_{x}$, as first described in Ref.~\cite{tymczyszyn24}.
+This model is in the BdG representation, i.e., it is represented by an electron chain coupled to a hole chain such that the symmorphic charge-conjugation operator $U_C=\tau_x\sigma_0$.
+The system is defined by constant chemical potential $\mu$, hopping $v$, and superconducting order parameter $\Delta_s$, and a superconducting phase $\phi_s$ that alternates sign along the length of the chain.
+A schematic of the model is shown in Fig.~\ref{z4fig1}(a).
+The alternating phase distinguishes this model from the Kitaev chain, and results in a $\mathbb{Z}_4$ index, denoted $N_\mathrm{D}^{\mathrm{NS}}$, with phases shown in Fig.~\ref{z4fig1}(b).
+The position space form of this model can be found in Appendix~\ref{posmodels}, and the Bloch Hamiltonian is